 If you keep your wits about you and use common sense (watching your stuff in crowded places, etc), you will find it to be very safe.

 There is a danger from motorists that have zero tolerance for pedestrians.

-- Visas - Many countries do not need a visa to enter Tbilisi, and may stay without one for 360 days.
+Many countries do not need a visa to enter Tbilisi and may stay without one for 360 days.
 Other countries do not need a visa for stays shorter than 90 days.
 If you are not sure about your visa status, contact your local Georgian embassy for further details.

-- Currency - Georgian Lari is the official currency in Tbilisi.
-ATMs are available in most areas of Tbiliisi and as for credit cards, they are accepted at some hotels, restaurants and shops, but it's not that common outside of Tbilisi.
+Georgian Lari is the official currency in Tbilisi.
+ATMs are available in most areas of Tbilisi and as for credit cards, they are accepted at some hotels, restaurants, and shops, but it's not that common outside of Tbilisi.

-- Weather - Tbilisi has mild and rainy climate on the coast and in the western areas, though it's more continental in the central and eastern inland areas.
+Tbilisi has a mild and rainy climate on the coast and in the western areas, though it's more continental in the central and eastern inland areas.
 The mountain regions are colder, though, as expected.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tbilisi since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Tbilisi since it covers not only the costs of medical problems but also theft and loss of valuables.